just-ai/jaicf-kotlin/channels/google-actions/README.md

 #### 3. Configure activator and webhook

-Google Actions platform allows you to use any third-party NLU engine or use a Dialogflow.
+Google Actions platform allows you to use any third-party NLU engine or use a [Dialogflow integration](https://dialogflow.com/docs/integrations/actions/integration).

 #### Dialogflow